katjad/javascript101/docs/about.md

 # About

 Javascript 101 is a [CodeHub Bristol](https://www.meetup.com/CodeHub-Bristol/) meetup group.
-We get together every other at 10am - 1pm at the [Beatroot cafe](http://www.beatrootcafe.com/) in Bristol, UK.
+We get together every other Tuesday at 10am - 1pm at the [Beatroot cafe](http://www.beatrootcafe.com/) in Bristol, UK.

 Our main objective is to learn the JavaScript language to industry standards by supporting and encouraging each other.
 We do this by preparing [short presentations](https://javascript101.gitbooks.io/guide/content/presentations.html), running project demos, pair programming, suggesting resources and collaborating with each other.